Classic Chocolate Chip Cookies and Milk is a vintage cookie recipe from way back in 1939, plus a new way to serve your milk!

 Who else loves to curl up with a good book and enjoy some yummy hot chocolate?
+Then it's always nice to have some cookies with your milk, right?
+I've got you covered!

-• Cream butter and sugar
+• Cream butter and sugar.

-• Blend in dry ingredients
+• Blend in dry ingredients.

-• Stir in chocolate chips
+• Stir in chocolate chips.

-• Drop teaspoonfuls of dough onto cookie sheet
+• Drop teaspoonfuls of dough onto cookie sheet.

 • Bake 8-10 minutes.
 Let cool and enjoy!

-• One of the tricks to this recipe is to reserve 1/3 cup of the chocolate chips to add by hand on the top of each cookie.
+• One of the tricks to this recipe is to reserve â…“ cup of the chocolate chips to add by hand on the top of each cookie.

-• After mixing up the cookie dough, you drop tablespoonfuls of dough onto parchment lined cookie sheets.
+• After mixing up the cookie dough, you drop tablespoonfuls of dough onto parchment-lined cookie sheets.
 Then you add several chocolate chips on the top of each cookie.

-• It makes them look really pretty after they’re baked.
+• It makes them look really pretty after they're baked.
+You can skip this if you want - it's just for looks!

-Bake the cookies in a 375°F. oven for 8-10 minutes or until slightly golden brown on the edges.
+- Bake the cookies in a 375°F. oven for 8-10 minutes or until slightly golden brown on the edges.
 Let them cool for 10-15 minutes before serving.
-They will be too soft to eat right out of the oven, but as they cool, they become just right – not too soft and not too crispy.
+They will be too soft to eat right out of the oven, but as they cool, they become just right - not too soft and not too crispy.

 Classic Chocolate Chip Cookies